Zhentao-Liu/RealSRQ-KLTSRQA/README.md

 ## Experimental Results
 ### Algorithm Performance Test on *RealSRQ*
 First, we test the performance of *KLTSRQA* on *RealSRQ*.
-To demonstrate the superiority of our method, 15 existing relevant NR-IQA metrics, including two most recent dedicated metrics for image restoration and super-resolution, are implemented for comparison.
+To demonstrate the superiority of our method, 15 existing relevant NR-IQA metrics for comparison.
 The selected 15 NR-IQA metrics are GM-LOG, BLIINDS-II, CurveletQA, BRISQUE, OG-IQA, SSEQ, DIIVINE, RISE, BMPRI, FRIQUEE, NIQE, ILNIQE, HVS-MaxPol, PCRL, and SR-metric.
 Among these methods, NIQE, ILNIQE, and HVS-MaxPol are training-free while the rests are all training-based.
 For all the training-based methods, the regression functions are all implemented by SVMrank for fair comparison.
 The performance results of these algorithms are shown in the following table.
-As shown, KLTSRQA achieves the best performance in terms of all performance criteria at all three scaling factors.
+As shown, *KLTSRQA* achieves the best performance in terms of all performance criteria, i.e., KROCC, SROCC, PLCC, and RMSE, at all three scaling factors.

 <img src="https://github.com/Zhentao-Liu/RealSRQ-KLTSRQA/blob/main/images/Table3.PNG" width="739" height="287"/><br/>